Trigger Warning: Effects of abuse

 To be honest, I hate hearing people comment on how tight a person’s vagina is.
 I hate hearing people fret about how tight they are.
 It causes me an involuntary flinch reaction, a grimace, a turn of the head.
 It makes me uncomfortable, intensely uncomfortable.
 And that’s okay.

 When I was 15, I couldn’t wear a tampon.
-I’d spend hours sitting down, cross-legged on the cold bathroom floor, combing over tampax instructions, trying to find the secret clue to it all.
+I’d spend hours sitting down, cross-legged on the cold bathroom floor, combing over Tampax instructions, trying to find the secret clue to it all.
 I understood the logic of a tampon.
 Insert at a 45° angle, push the plastic lip, and pull the plastic tube.
 Sounds easy, right?

 I didn’t understand what was wrong with me.
-When I tried to partake in this this simplest of female rituals, I always cried out in pain.
+When I tried to partake in this simplest of rituals, I always cried out in pain.
 Trying to insert a tampon gave me the most horrific pain I’d ever experienced.

 When I went to my doctor, he’d look down at me with disdain and tell me that there was no reason I shouldn’t be able to wear one, that I must be doing it wrong.
 End of subject.
 He didn’t want to give me a pelvic exam.
 He never stopped to consider that I may have vaginismus, a psychological and physiological condition that makes it impossible to have any vaginal penetration.
 He didn’t stop to consider that my vagina might be having involuntary spasms in response to any vaginal intrusion.

-Had he bothered to investigate my silly lady problem, he may have realized that vagisismus is a common side effect of sexual abuse.
+Had he bothered to investigate my silly lady problem, he may have realized that vaginismus is a common side effect of sexual abuse.
 Had he investigated, he may have found out how, at 13, I was being sexually abused, something that now (2 years later) had altered my psychological and physiological ability to insert a mere tampon.
 My body rejected all bodily intrusion, even a safe one like a tampon.
 I wish I’d known, at the time, that I had that condition.

 So, maybe I’m biased.
 Actually, I’m most definitely biased.
 Because, even before my first consensual sexual experience, I hated the word “tightness.”
 I hated being tight.
 It stopped me from exploring myself, from pleasuring myself, and from wearing tampons.
 I couldn’t go swimming in gym class during those heavy 12-day periods, something my class participated in all winter.
 I’d have to feign colds and stay home those days, anything to avoid wearing a tampon.
 Being tight was my body’s first physical symptom of the fear I lived in from my abuse.